foundriesio/docs/source/user-guide/custom-sota-client.rst

 Customizing Over The Air Updates
 ================================

-By default, Secure Over The Air update (SOTA), operates as a daemon process (ref:`ref-aktualizr-lite`) which periodically checks for updates.
+By default, Secure Over The Air update (SOTA), operates as a daemon process (:ref:`ref-aktualizr-lite`) which periodically checks for updates.
 If an update is available, it will automatically download, and install it to a device that is following the update tag.